-Banksy is one of the most famous living artists in the world, if not the one.
-And yet, he managed to keep his identity a secret for all these years.
-He never appeared on television or on any photograph, and he is a complete stranger to any paparazzi.
-So that makes a lot to be curious about!
-To help you in this difficult state, we have gathered 8 anecdotes you need to know about Banksy!
+Banksy is one of the most famous living artists in the world, if not the number one.
+Yet he has managed to keep his identity a secret for all these years!
+Not once has he appeared on television or in any photographs, and is a complete enigma to any paparazzi.
+All this makes him a highly curious individual!
+To help you learn more about the mysterious artist, Artsper have gathered 8 facts you need to know about Banksy!

 Banksy was born in Bristol in 1974 and is the son of a photocopier technician.
-He learns how to do graffiti in his native city, where he was part of a gang named DryBreadZ Crew.
-Nowadays, he still comes back to Bristol on a regular basis, and its inhabitants are never surprised, a new piece of art by Banksy on the corner of their street.
+He learned how to do graffiti in his native city, where he was a member of a gang named the DryBreadZ Crew.
+Nowadays he returns to Bristol on a regular basis, with new pieces of his art regularly appearing on street corners.

-Banksy took a lot of his inspiration from the work of a french street artist, Blek Le Rat, who is considered as one of the pioneers of street art.
-He owes him his use of stencils, and his rat-like character, now one of the emblems of his work.
+Banksy has drawn much of his inspiration from the work of a French street artist, Blek Le Rat, who is considered one of the pioneers of street art.
+He has been specifically influenced by his use of stencils, and his rat-like character, now one of the motifs of his work.

-He hides his identity extremely meticulously, and it has never been revealed since he started his life as a street-artist.
+He hides his identity extremely meticulously, and it has remained a secret since the beginning of his career as a street artist.
 He uses an third-party to deliver his now famous certifications of authenticity, named Pest Control.
-One journalist of the Guardian claims meeting him face to face in 2003 for a very exceptional interview.
+One journalist for the Guardian newspaper has claimed to have met him face to face in 2003 for a rather exceptional interview.

 In 2004, during the Notting Hill carnival, he handed out fake £10 notes, with the face of Lady Di replacing The Queen’s, stamped “Banksy of England”.
 Today, some copies of this £10 note can still be bought!